 ZoomText and SmartView really helped him, so Taufik didn’t need to deliberately come to the library just to read.
 Thank God, he received a lot of help.
 From the campus both at Curtin and ITB, sponsors, supervisors, friends, family, even from strangers.
 Of course, support from parents with prayers that can vibrate the sky.
 Without understating all that, Taufik received extraordinary support from his beloved wife.
 He tirelessly and with almost unlimited patience so faithfully accompanied him.
 Not only morally encouraging, he also helped Taufik’s research.
 He is a good partner in discussions, reliable typists, and painstaking data input.

-Aside from studies, Taufik is also active in various social activities.
-Not only because it was required by the sponsors, but because Taufik could not be separated from social activities.
+Aside from studying, Taufik was also active in various social activities.
+Not only because it was required by the sponsors, but also because Taufik could not be separated from social activities.
 He had participated in Curtin Volunteer activities, in the “posse operation” to relocate kangaroos.
 He was also a lecturer at the Al Qur’an Education Park at Curtin University Mushalla.
 During his studies in Perth, Taufik was assigned several times as an MC at the Eid and Eid al-Adha prayers held by the Consulate General of the Republic of Indonesia in Western Australia.
 He was also given the mandate as Secretary General of the Perth Indonesian Study Association (PPIP).

 Despite all its limitations, Taufik finally was able to complete his studies and obtain a Doctorate, the highest academic degree with excellent results.
 Everyone has their own exams and problems.
 But Taufik is convinced that God will not burden His servants beyond his abilities.
 He often remembers what Ali ibn Abi Talib’s friend said, “… Don’t tell God I have a problem, but say to the problem I HAVE GOD ALL THE EVERYTHING”.